raspiblitz/raspiblitz-docs/docs/setup/get-hardware.md

 When you have all parts you need to:

-- Assemble the Heatsink-Case on the RaspberryPi (follow the instructions in package).
+- Assemble the Heatsink-Case on the Raspberry Pi (follow the instructions in package).
-- Put the SSD/HDD into the Case and connect it per USB to the RaspberryPi (blue ports).
+- Put the SSD/HDD into the Case and connect it per USB to the Raspberry Pi (blue ports).
 - Add the display on top with the pins like in picture below.
 - Plug in the network cable.